Axion2077/ZigDocRedef/docs/syntax.md

 These operators can shift bits left or right.
 Example: 0b11 >> 1 = 0b01 // 3 >> 1 = 1
 The bit is shifted to the right, which means that the value decreases by a power of 2.
-If a bit is shifted to the right beyond the integerlimit, it is deleted. but if it is shifted left beyond the integer limit, there is an overflow.
+If a bit is shifted to the right beyond the integerlimit, it is removed. but if it is shifted left beyond the integer limit, there is an overflow.

-`a >> b` Right Bitshift, a decreases by 2 to the power of b, per bit `a<< b` Left Bitshift, a increases by 2 to the power of b, per bit.
+`a >> b` Right Bitshift, a decreases by a factor of b, per bit `a<< b` Left Bitshift, a increases by a factor of b, per bit.

 `3 << 1 = 6` // `0b0011` becomes `0b0110`
 `3 << 2 = 12` // `0b0011` becomes ` 0b1100`

-For both left and right shift, Zig requires that b is known at comptime, or that the type of b is equal to Log2(Number of bites in a)
+For both left and right shift, Zig requires that b is known at comptime, or that the type of b is equal to Log2(Number of bits in a)
 The reason for this is because, shifting too far left will cause an overflow, so Zig prevents this by limiting the byte size of b, or by requiring it to be known during comptime.

 Worthless Rant: {